Kafū, aged forty-one.

 In the late afternoon, Aaako visited.

-That night, Aaako—unusually refraining from heavy drunkenness—proposed adapting Arai Hakuseki's historical exploits into a dramatic script.
+That night, Aaako uncharacteristically refrained from heavy drinking and proposed adapting Arai Hakuseki's deeds into a script.

 December 11th.